osiell/oerplib/README.txt

     user.name = "Brian Jones"
     oerp.write_record(user)

-See the documentation for more details.
+See the documentation for more details and features.

 Supported OpenERP versions
 --------------------------